elucian/bee/syntax/overview.md

 **properties:**

-* An method have a local scope called _"context"_;
+* An aspect have a local scope called _"context"_;
-* An method can receive input/output parameters;
+* An aspect can receive input/output parameters;
-* An method can have optional one or more results;
+* An aspect can have optional one or more results;

 **restriction:**
-* An method can not be declared inside other method;
+* An aspect can not be declared inside other aspect;
-* An method can not be used in expressions or functions;
+* An aspect can not be used in expressions or rules;
-* An method result must be captured using modify ":=" o unpacking "<+";
+* An aspect result must be captured using modify ":=" o unpacking "<+";

-## Functions
+## Rules

-Functions are light weight "rules" based on λ expressions that can create one single result.
+Rules are light weight "rules" based on λ expressions that can create one single result.

 **syntax**
 ```